steveshogren/blog-source/source/_posts/2015-12-04-development-disappointment-disorder.markdown

 you have learned and grown.

 You show it off to the product owner.
 The product owner barely seems to hear you, their shoulders slump in disappointment.
-"We are still four weeks behind."
+"Great, but we are still four weeks behind."

 If this sounds familiar, your team is infected with Development Disappointment Disorder.